ls-cwi/heinz-app/README.md

 an interpreter for the Python programming language (version 2.x, see https://www.python.org/) to be installed.
-The server wrapper can then be downloaded (or cloned) from https://github.com/melkebir/server-wrapper, and run using commands such as the following:
+The server wrapper can then be downloaded (or cloned) from https://github.com/melkebir/server-wrapper, and run using a command such as the following:

 ```
 python src/server.py 9000 1 /path/to/heinz